 An investigation was undertaken by the Royal Devon & Exeter Hospital which discovered that hospital staff had failed to administer venous thromboprophylaxis on the two occasions prior to her receiving brachytherapy treatment.

 A hospital negligence claim was made and we agreed to undertake the legal work on a No Win, No Fee basis.
 Fortunately the hospital appreciated the nature of the error and recognised that our client had a strong legal claim.
 This resulted in an early admission of legal liability being made.

 The medical negligence resulted in our client suffering from from anxiety and stress at the thought of developing another pulmonary embolism.
 Expert medical evidence was obtained, including a report from a respiratory physician.

-Settlement negotiations then took place resulting in a compensation package of £23,500 being agreed.
+Negotiations then took place resulting in a compensation package of £23,500 being agreed out of court.